lookit/lookit-docs/docs/source/install-django-project.rst

 Running the server
 ~~~~~~~~~~~~~~~~~~~

-To run the Lookit server locally, run
+To run the Lookit server locally, run:

 .. code-block:: shell